-Applications to study abroad during a fall semester are due by February 15; for a spring semester, applications are due by October 1.
-Students are notified if they are approved for study abroad approximately one month later.
+Applications to study abroad during a fall semester are due by February 15; for a spring semester, applications are due by October 15.
+Students are notified if they are approved for study abroad 2-4 weeks later.

 What is looked for in the application?

 In addition to your academic performance, your progress toward meeting Cardozo graduation requirements, your fulfillment of course requirements for that particular institution (where applicable) and the strength of your letter of recommendation, your reasons for wishing to study abroad will be strongly considered.
 In writing your essay, you should indicate how your study abroad experience will fit into your academic and professional plans.
 Personal reasons for study will be considered, thought they will not be as heavily weighted as academic/career reasons.